 Enjoy the interactive galleries dedicated to telling the story of the Worcestershire Regiment and the Worcestershire Yeomanry Cavalry plus the recreated Victorian Chemist Shop.

-Entry is FREE and for more information visit their website; Worcester City Art Gallery and Museum – Foregate Street, WR1 1DT
+Entry is FREE, and for more information, visit their website: Worcester City Art Gallery and Museum – Foregate Street, WR1 1DT

 George Marshall Medical Museum

 You will find the George Marshall Medical Museum at the Charles Hastings Education Centre, which is an education and training facility for health care staff in Worcestershire.
-This particular museum is FREE to enter and open Monday to Friday 9 am to 5 pm. (except Bank Holidays)
+This particular museum is FREE to enter and open Monday to Friday, 9 am to 5 pm. (except Bank Holidays)

 Exhibits at this museum are from Mr George Marshall’s fantastic collection of objects illustrating how medicine and health care have evolved over the past 250 years.
-The Museum shows a gory collection of death masks from hanged criminals, the reconstructed apothecary shop and a Victorian operating theatre and the fascinating world of anaesthetics, including what they used before the discovery anaesthetics to induce unconsciousness.
+The Museum shows a gory collection of death masks from hanged criminals, the reconstructed apothecary shop and a Victorian operating theatre and the fascinating world of anaesthetics, including what they used before the discovery of anaesthetics to induce unconsciousness.
 What would you prefer? a big bottle of brandy or punch in the face! – medicalmuseum.org.uk – Worcestershire Royal Hospital, Charles Hastings Way, Worcester, WR5 1DD

 City of Worcester River Walk & Diglis Basin

-Take time to enjoy this great walk that starts at Worcester Bridge, along the back of New Road Cricket ground down to the lottery-funded Diglis Footbridge.
-As you walk back towards the Cathedral having crossed over the river, take the detour to the Diglis Basin and then continue back along the river past the fabulous Michael Baker Boathouse.
+Take time to enjoy this great walk that starts at Worcester Bridge, along the back of New Road Cricket ground, down to the lottery-funded Diglis Footbridge.
+As you walk back towards the Cathedral, having crossed over the river, take the detour to the Diglis Basin and then continue back along the river past the fabulous Michael Baker Boathouse.
 Walk past the back of the Cathedral and enjoy the popular Swan Sanctuary on the river.
 This walk takes about an hour and is a pleasant detour for your day in Worcester.

 City of Worcester Sporting Venues

-Worcester Racecourse is located within the city of Worcester and horse racing has taken place here since at least 1718.
+Worcester Racecourse is located within the city of Worcester, and horse racing has taken place here since at least 1718.
 Its picturesque tree-lined track is uniquely nestled on the banks of the River Severn and offers a great day out when fixtures are on.

 New Road Cricket Ground is also located by the River Severn and is one of the most picturesque Cricket Grounds in the UK.